Woodsyanna

 Intimate Overview of My Program ........

-These days, our homes are very toxic with all the chemical cleaners, sprays, air fresheners, hair sprays, aerosols, chemicals in new rugs, the overuse of essential oils ( toxic to cats by the way ) to "freshen the air" etc.
+Another reason to get the animals outdoors is that these days, our homes are very toxic with all the chemical cleaners, sprays, air fresheners, hair sprays, aerosols, chemicals in new rugs, the overuse of essential oils ( toxic to cats by the way ) to "freshen the air" etc.

-This certainly is a contributor to health issues.
 Spend more time outdoors in the fresh air and enjoy the life you were all given.
-Regularly air out your homes & find healthier, greener ways to clean and care for yourselves.
+Regularly air out your homes & find healthier, greener ways to clean and care for yourselves and your pets..

 "We should not let our fears hold us back from pursuing our hopes."